 Culturing of glomerular outgrowth

 Bring the ultra-low attachment microplate to an inverted light microscope [1] and use a 20 microliter pipette to collect single encapsulated and/or decapsulated glomeruli [2-TXT].
-After catching a single glomerulus in the pipette tip, add fresh DMEM medium without collected kidney material into the same pipette tip to a volume of 20 microliters [3].
+After catching a single glomerulus in the pipette tip, add fresh DMEM (D-MEM) medium without collected kidney material into the same pipette tip to a volume of 20 microliters [3].

 Videographer: The authors have noted that this is an important step to see and one of the most difficult to perform.